128technology/docs/docs/install_qcow2_deployment.md

 ## Using cloud-init to bootstrap SSR connection to Conductor

 The simplest method for onboarding a new SSR to an existing conductor is to initialize the system as a router node and provide the addresses for any conductor nodes.
 The manual initialization process can be automated by providing an [initializer preferences](initializer_preferences.md) file.
-This can be automated throuch cloud-init cloud-config by providing a cloud-init capable hypervisor with user-data similar to what is shown below.
+This can be automated through `cloud-init cloud-config` by providing a user-data to a cloud-init capable hypervisor similar to what is shown below.

 ```
 #cloud-config